 U.S. were evaluated and recognized for environmental efforts completed in 2020.

 St. Marys Cement’s Charlevoix Plant eliminated bottlenecks as well as causes of lower performance allowing the plant to maximize productivity and efficiency.
-They conducted a benchmark study and took steps to improve energy efficiency and held a “Power Treasure Hunt,” which led to a 7.4% reduction in power consumption.
-The plant also commissioned a new alternative fuels injection system, which is expected to result in a 10% reduction in carbon dioxide emissions in the next three years.
+They conducted a benchmark study and took steps to improve energy efficiency and held a “Power Treasure Hunt”, which lead to a 7.4% reduction in power consumption.
+The Plant also commissioned new alternative fuels injection system, which is expected to result in a 10% reduction of carbon dioxide emissions in the next three years.

 CEMEX Balcones Operations contributed more than $90,000 in community donations and sponsorships, logged more than 200 hours volunteering at over 30 external community events, and hosted two in-person events at the facility.
 The Balcones Operations hosted over 115 attendees from all over the world as part of “Quarry Academy” showcasing industry best practices and providing essential learning opportunities that will improve workforce capabilities for the entire industry.
 For the third consecutive year, CEMEX was named to the Texan by Nature 20, for its conservation efforts in Texas.

 Buzzi Unicem USA’s Chattanooga Plant reclaimed an inactive clay mine turning it into a 23-acre lake, known as the Clayfield Lake.
 In 2021, the plant finished implementing a fish management plan designed to improve species diversity and overall fish health.
 The plant worked with an American Fisheries Society Certified Fisheries Professional (CFP).
 The fish management plan was followed to improve the habitat for the various fish species found in the lake by the introduction of structure, improved spawning habitat, and improvement of the food sources available.